canonical/mysql-k8s-operator/docs/how-to/deploy/terraform/product.md

 # Deploy product module

+The MySQL K8s _product_ Terraform module is the set of recommended charms to be deployed using Terraform, only containing Data-Platform owned charms by default.
+It could be extended with the addition of TLS and COS (_Canonical Observability Stack_) charms to build more complex setups.

 ## Install Terraform tooling

 This guide assumes Juju is installed, and you have a K8s controller already bootstrapped.
 For more information, check the [Charmed MySQL tutorial](/tutorial/index).